GIAC Response and Industrial Defense (GRID)

 - From the infected HMI and samples of the APT malware identified, analyze the malware, extract information, and develop YARA rules to complete the active defense

-- Address two different hands-on, real-world scenarios, one involving data collected from an intrusion into SANS Cyber City, and the other involving data collected from a Distributed Control System (DCS) infected with malware
+- Address three different hands-on, real-world scenarios, one involving live data collected from an intrusion into the SANS ICS515 Student Kit, and the other involving data collected from a Distributed Control System (DCS) infected with malware

 What You Will Receive

-- Electronic Download package contining ICS lab data such as packet captures and memory images
+- Electronic Download package continuing ICS lab data such as packet captures and memory images

-- Protocol samples of OPC, ModbusTCP, DNP3, BACnet, ISO-TSAP, and more
+- Protocol samples of OPC, ModbusTCP, DNP3, BACnet, EthernetIP/CIP, S7, and more

 - System files from infected DCS and HMI systems

-- A fully functioning CYBATIworks Mini-kit that students will keep following the class
+- A fully functioning SANS ICS515 Student Kit that students will keep following the class

-- Commercial control system demonstration software from CyberLens
+- Commercial OPC server application software from Matrikon

 GIAC Response and Industrial Defense